fdeboo/to-infinity/README.md

 * Stack overflow
 [For forms](https://stackoverflow.com/questions/34781524/django-populate-a-form-choicefield-field-from-a-queryset-and-relate-the-choice-b)
 * I based my booking form which used inline\_formets to created a nested fomm, on [this](https://swapps.com/blog/working-with-nested-forms-with-django/) walkthrough tutorial from Swapps.

+## Acknowledgements

+* BIG thanks to [Paul DeBoo](https://github.com/phdeboo) for his generous time given to support this project in research, developing ideas and general consultation.

+* [Simen Daehlin](https://github.com/Eventyret) for fitting in _many_ extra mentor sessions with me and sharing his expertise.

+* [Guillermo Brachetta](https://github.com/GBrachetta) for his  guiding advice and suggestions that have played a huge part in my development journey.
+For this project in particular, introducing me to Sass.

+* [Danielle Tait](https://github.com/Taitdanielle) for her positive outlook and witty banter that I valued throughout my journey without Code Institute